-I used soap nuts for a while, but because they are impossible to find plastic free (at least in the Netherlands and in Beijing) and because I wasn’t satisfied with the freshness and cleanness of my laundry, I switched back to regular laundry detergent.
+One of our team members used soap nuts for a while, but she stopped using them, because they are impossible to find plastic-free (at least in the Netherlands and in Beijing) and because the results were not so great (laundry did not come out satisfactory fresh and clean).

-For a while I used only baking soda when washing dark colored clothes.
+Another experiment was to wash dark colored clothes with baking soda only.
 Worked out fine.
-Baking soda works well for smelly clothes, but it is not soap, so it won’t really clean stains.
-So the baking soda only method is only an option for clothes that may be a bit smelly but not visibly dirty.
+Baking soda works well for smelly clothes, but it is not soap, so it won’t clean stains.
+Therefore, the baking-soda-only method is only an option for clothes that may be a bit smelly but not visibly dirty.

-For white clothes, I use lemon juice.
-I simply juice one or more lemons, put my white items in a basket and pour the lemon juice over it.
-I then fill up the container with hot water.
-The next day, I put the clothes in the washing machine, with some soap nuts and the result is really white, clean, fresh smelling clothes!
-If the sun’s out, I dry the laundry outdoors.
+For whited clothes, Annemieke has successfully used lemon juice.
+Simply juice one or more lemons, put the white items in a bucket and pour the lemon juice over it.
+Then fill up the container with hot water.
+The next day, put the clothes in the washing machine, with some laundry detergent and the result is really white, clean, fresh smelling clothes!
+If the sun’s out, line dry your clothes outside.
 Sunshine has a bleaching effect, which is great for white items.

-I also tried to make my own laundry detergent, but this did not solve the plastic problem because at that time I was living in a place where I could not find the necessary ingredients plastic free.
-When I made the soap anyway, I wasn´t very satisfied with the result.
+Annemieke also tried to make her own laundry detergent, but this did not solve the plastic problem, because the necessary ingredients were not available plastic free.
+When she did make the laundry detergent anyway, the result wasn’t satisfactory.

 The best plastic-free dish brush is one made of wood and plant-based fibers, has a replaceable head, and is sold without packaging.
-While you would normally ditch the entire brush in the waste bin, once it is time to buy a new brush, you only need to replace the head.
-This saves a lot of waste, especially if you cook frequently, have no dishwasher, and thus have piles of dirty dishes to wash.
+Instead of ditching the entire brush in the waste bin, once it is time to buy a new brush, you only need to replace the head.

-In the Netherlands, I found the most durable brush of this kind at Dille & Kamille, a home&kitchen store that sells most of its products without packaging.
+In the Netherlands, you can find such dish brushes at Dille & Kamille, a home&kitchen store that sells most of its products without packaging.
 It’s heaven for those into cooking and plastic-free living.
-Some organic supermarkets (such as Ekoplaza in the Netherlands) sell this kind of dish brush too, but I found the quality inferior.
+Some organic supermarkets (such as Ekoplaza in the Netherlands) sell this kind of dish brush too, but quality varies.

 Disposable dish wipes might be convenient but are an environmental disaster.
 They not only come in plastic packaging, but also generate a lot of completely unnecessary waste.
-Instead, I opt for a washable dishcloth made of organic cotton that comes without packaging.
-I bought several at the same store I bought the dish brush, Dille & Kamille.
+Instead, opt for a washable dishcloth made of organic cotton that comes without packaging.
+Again a good shop for this in the Netherlands is Dille & Kamille.

-Some types of dishcloth contain synthetic fibers.
-Microfiber dish cloths are usually made from polyester, polyamide, or a combination together with polypropylene (PP).
+Often, dishcloths contain synthetic fibers.
+Microfiber dishcloths are usually made from polyester, polyamide, or a combination together with polypropylene (PP).
 All three of these are plastic.
-Research has shown that a large share of the plastic pollution in our oceans (“plastic soup”) comes from washing synthetic clothes and items such as microfiber cloth.
+Research has shown that a large share of the plastic pollution in our oceans (“plastic soup”) comes from washing synthetic clothes.
 Make sure to read the labels before buying to make sure it’s not synthetic!
 Opt for cotton, linen, or bamboo.

-We haven’t bought cleaning detergent for ages.
-Instead of buying cleaning detergent I use vinegar.
-I just pour some vinegar on a dishcloth and use this to wipe the stove and kitchen counter top.
+Instead of cleaning detergent use vinegar.
+Just pour some vinegar on a dishcloth and use this to wipe the stove and kitchen counter top.
 Vinegar excels in removing grease stains.
 Although vinegar usually comes in plastic bottles (at least here in the Netherlands), vinegar is much better from an environmental point of view.
 Ideally, you would buy concentrated vinegar in a glass bottle.
-This type of vinegar is very concentrated and so you need to dilute it with water before using it (important!).
-Although the bottle has a plastic cap, this is a lot less plastic than the plastic bottles I used to buy.
-In the Netherlands, you can buy such vinegar at Asian supermarkets (´toko´).
-The concentrated vinegar was standing next to all other kinds of vinegar and soy sauce.
+This type of vinegar is very concentrated and so you must dilute it with water before using it (important!).
+Although the bottle has a plastic cap, this is a lot less plastic than the regular plastic bottles.
+In the Netherlands, you can buy such vinegar at Asian supermarkets (“toko“).
+You’ll find it next to all other kinds of vinegar and soy sauce.
 It costs only a couple of euros.
 In Sweden, you can easily find this in the regular supermarket.
 It’s called ättika.
 You can find a concentrated version (24%) amongst the soy sauce and vinegars.

 Vinegar + baking soda for a clean cutting board

 Some foods, for example garlic or onion, leave your cutting board smelly after usage.
 Other foods, such as meat, leave behind potentially dangerous bacteria.
-In order to erase any odor and bacteria, I spread some baking soda on the cutting board.
-I then pour some vinegar on it.
+In order to erase any odor and bacteria, spread some baking soda on the cutting board.
+Then pour some vinegar on it.
 What follows is a chemical reaction with bubbles and a sizzling sound.
 After a few minutes, the chemical reaction is finished.
-I then brush the cutting board clean and rinse with warm water.
+Brush the cutting board clean and rinse with warm water.
 The result is a clean and hygienic cutting board, ready for the next meal.

 Some people make their own dish wash detergent, but not everyone has the time or interest in doing this.
 Moreover, the ingredients may not be available plastic-free.
 An alternative is to use baking soda and vinegar.
-To dish wash, I simply spread some baking soda in an empty (no water!) pot or bowl and then used my brush to scrub the item clean.
-For products made of glass, I poured a few drops of vinegar on the item and then used my brush to clean it.
-After brushing, I rinsed the item and let it dry on the kitchen desk.
+Simply spread some baking soda in an empty (no water!) pot or bowl and then use the brush to scrub the item clean.
+For products made of glass, pour a few drops of vinegar on the item and then use the brush to clean it.
+After brushing, rinse the item and let it dry on the kitchen desk.

-To save dish wash detergent, it is crucial to fill bowls, pots, and pans right after usage.
-So, right after cooking, I fill the pots I used with warm water.
-This way dish washing becomes a lot easier.
+To save dish wash detergent, don’t forget to fill your bowls, pots, and pans with water right after usage.
+Let them soak for a while.
+This makes dish washing a lot easier.

 Bathroom and toilet

-For cleaning the mirror, I pour a few drops of vinegar on a (dry!) dishcloth and wipe the thing clean.
-For the sink (also in the kitchen!), I use baking soda.
-I simply sprinkle some baking soda and then rub the sink with a dishcloth.
-The same goes for the shower cabin.
+For cleaning the mirror, pour a few drops of vinegar on a (dry and clean!) dishcloth and wipe the mirror clean.
+For the sink , use baking soda.
+Simply sprinkle some baking soda and then rub the sink with a dishcloth.
+The same goes for the shower bath.

-For cleaning the toilet, I pour some vinegar in it and sprinkle some baking soda over it.
-What follows is a chemical reaction (bubbles), after which I use the brush.
-My brush is made of stainless steel and plastic.
-I have not yet looked for a plastic free brush.
+For cleaning the toilet, pour some vinegar in the toilet bowl and sprinkle some baking soda on top of it.
+What follows is a chemical reaction (bubbles), after which you can use the brush.
+A brush made of wood and natural fibers would be ideal, but those aren’t easy to find and expensive.